ccoverstreet/RAA-Mimir/README.md

     - Should build succesfully. libmimirbackend.so is linked staticly using the `-static` flag.
 2. To make sure the library was built correctly and that Python can import it, run the command `python driver.py` to run the test driver.
     - This should print out some results from the test script.
 If you are unable to troubleshoot why it is not building succesfully, please create an issue.
 I hope to squash all the bugs related to compilation on each platform.
+3. You can use RAA Mimir by running `python raa_mimir.py`, or you can create a single executable file using PyInstaller
+    - To create the executable, run `pyinstaller raa_mimir.spec`

 ## Windows